omri2861/UdemyWebDev/NOTES.md

 - Functions & Variables are camelCase

+### Import & Export

+Imports and exports are a very complicated manner in Javascript (for some unknown reason).

+For now, this is what you need to know: There are two types of exports - named, and `default`.
+A single module can have many named exports, but only one default export.
+I won't elaborate on named exports here.
+If you ever reach a situation when you need it, visit [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export).

+These two exports type are present in the `import` statement as well.
+For now, all you need to know is that to import the default export, the syntax is `import <name> from "<module>"`.
+Note that name can be whatever you decide (so, you can think of it as similar to the `import _ as _` statement in python).

+To import all exports, you can use a wildcard: `import * as <name> from "<module>"`.
+Then, to access the exports, use the module name with a dot notation.
+The default export will be saved as the `default` key, not as it's name in the module.
+However, styling guides may often discourge this type of import.

 ### Tips

 - If I want to run some code, I don't have to use the `alert()` function- but rather I can use `console.log()`.